kqr/kqr.github.com/_posts/2012-11-15-part-2-printing-to-the-screen.md

 > Note that Haskell is case sensitive, and as such, it does not treat `main` and `Main` as the same thing, and neither of them are the same names as `MAIN` or `mAiN`.
 So far, I have introduced two *different* names, which do *not* refer to the same thing. `Main` is the name of a module, whereas `main` is the name of a function.

-The general form of a function definition is
+The general form of this kind of function definition is

     〈function name〉 = 〈expression〉